 What People Love About the Keep Truckin ELD

-Reporting data to DOT inspectors is easier than ever with a simple Bluetooth connection.
-Now your drivers don’t have to be bothered with other cumbersome systems, and instead they have a much easier way to use our connected world to their advantage.
+Reporting data, however, to DOT inspectors is easier than ever with a simple Bluetooth connection.
+Therefore, your drivers don’t have to be bothered by other cumbersome systems.

 What People Don’t Love about the Keep Truckin ELD